grayweling/e-commerce-back-end/README.md

   This project uses Express.js, MySQL and Sequelize in order to set up a server that allows for persistent storage.
 We are utilizing dotenv in order to protect sensitive environment data.
 A user will be able to create, view, update, and delete various products, tags, and categories using a RESTful api.

+  [Click Here](https://drive.google.com/file/d/1EAP3DJEIXQcO-9iLOKfBNvwOF1ZMcjrj/view) for a video walkthrough on the functionality of the backend.

  ## Installation